-Section 5 Offenses & Consequences
+Section 5 Offenses & Consequences\

-Level 1 Disciplinary Action Level 1 Offenses

-Chromebooks left in unsupervised or

-Loss of privilege to take Chromebook home for 2 days. unlocked areas

-Loss of the Chromebook for the remainder of the day and the following week.
+Level 1 Disciplinary Action Level 1 Offenses Chromebooks left in unsupervised or Loss of privilege to take Chromebook home for 2 days. unlocked areas Loss of the Chromebook for the remainder of the day and the following week.
 Students require a written permission slip to allow Chromebook use Making sound recordings without the in a class. consent of those being recorded.
 Loss of the Chromebook for the remainder of the day and the following 2 Any pictures or content of weapons, weeks.
 Students require a written permission slip to allow Chromebook alcohol, drugs or gang related symbols or use in a class. pictures found on the Chromebook.
+Loss of Chromebook is determined upon administrative investigation.
 Using the network or internet for commercial, political campaign and financial gain.
 Altering a person's files.
 Level 2 Disciplinary Action Level 2 Offenses Accessing pornography on the internet or Loss of all Chromebook for 1 week.
 Students require a written permission having pornographic materials on your slip to allow Chromebook use in a class.
 Chromebook.
 Loss of all Chromebook for 2 weeks.
 Students require a written permission Altering data or Altering the configuration of slip to allow Chromebook use in a class. a computer.
 Loss of all Chromebook for 1 month.
 Students require a written permission slip to allow Chromebook use in a class.
-Plagiarism Using the Maywood Schools Google Domain in an inappropriate manner.
+Plagiarism Loss of all Chromebook for 1 month.
+Student require a written Using the Maywood Schools student permission slip to allow Chromebook use in class. account inappropriately.
+Using the MPS email for accounts, messenger, and other forms of social media.
 Level 3 Disciplinary Action Level 3 Offenses Messages and/or Internet content relating Loss of all Chromebook for 2 weeks.
 Students require a written permission to or in support of illegal activities will be slip to allow Chromebook use in a class. reported to the authorities.
 Deliberate attempts to degrade/hack the Loss of all Chromebook for 1 month.
 Students require a written permission network (servers, routers, switches, slip to allow Chromebook use in a class. printers, firewall, etc.) Loss of all Chromebook for 2 months.
 Students require a written permission slip to allow Chromebook use in a class.
 Intentional damage to Chromebooks.
-Students harassing/bullying through email.
+Loss of Chromebook indefinitely upon administrative investigation.
+Students harassing/bullying through email, Suspension of student Google account.
+A written plan of permission and a of school Google account and device for call to the parents to allow Chromebook use in class. personal use.

-^{}We reserve the right to adjust and/or modify these rules according to the offense.
+\We reserve the right to adjust and/or modify these rules according to the offense.